 - Presentations of the participants’ schools;

-- Understanding the notion and benefits of open schooling.
+- Understanding the notion and benefits of this approach.

 Day 2 – How open is your school?

-- Assessing open schooling practices and obstacles in the participants’ schools;
+- Assessing practices and obstacles in the participants’ schools;

 - Evaluating inspiring practices from local perspectives.

 Day 3 – Promoting change and innovation in your school

 - Vision, values, and ethos;

 - Drivers and risks of change vs. maintaining the status quo.

 Day 4 – How to make your school more open

 - Professional development and professional support for successful open schooling.